Azerbaijan–Senegal relations: Cultural ties

 On 12 November 2014, the Minister of Culture and Tourism of Azerbaijan, Abulfas Garayev, met with the Minister of Culture of Senegal, Serine Mamadou Bousso Leye.
 They discussed the prospects for enhancing cooperation between the two states in the field of culture.

 International cooperation

-In the international arena, cooperation between the two states is carried out within the framework of various international organizations, such as the UN, OIC, etc.
+In the international arena, cooperation between the two states is carried out within the framework of various international organizations, such as the UN or the OIC.

 In March 2008, the government of Senegal supported the position of Azerbaijan in the vote on the draft resolution "On the situation in the occupied territories of Azerbaijan", which is currently on the UN agenda.